 - VR testing (clinical validation and usability testing) and optimization.

 - Cloud services (based on the volume of cloud resources demanded).

 An average cost of a VR rehabilitation application is from $200,000 to $300,000, according to ScienceSoft’s experience in the domain.

 VR for Rehabilitation: Consulting and Development by ScienceSoft

-ScienceSoft relies on 15-year experience in healthcare software development to build high-performing VR solutions aimed at enhancing therapy of different health conditions.
+ScienceSoft relies on 18 years of experience in healthcare software development and ISO 13485-certified medical software development capabilities to build high-performing VR solutions aimed at enhancing therapy of different health conditions.